4Team Home Microsoft Office Marketplace logo Home | News | Help | Review Shopping Cart | English

 Schedule repetitive emails

-Quickly create new events and tasks (to-do) from plain English in your Outlook Calendar (appointments, meetings, all day events) and Tasks folders.
+Quickly create new events, tasks (to-do), notes and contacts from plain English in your Outlook Calendar (appointments, meetings, all day events), Tasks, Notes and Contacts folders.

 Latest News